nemediano/nemediano.github.io/publications.md

 ![ Master thesis ]({{ site.baseurl }}/static/images/master_thesis.jpg "Master thesis image")

+This work is about how to visualize scalar fields that have passed through a digitalization process.
+Particularly, it uses a computer graphics technique known as surface rendering.

+It is assumed that you have a set of digital data that comes from a uniform sampling of the 3D space.
+We also assume that the sampling has been done in a rectangular grid and hence we have a digital image in 3D or volume.
+We make two assumptions about volume.
+First, that it is a good approximation of the scalar field, and second that we do not have any information about the method used to do the digitalization.

+At first we review two boundary tracking algorithms on volumes.
+The Marching Cubes algorithm, which is the most commonly used today and Artzy’s algorithm whose output has desirable characteristics from the topological point of view.
+Both algorithms produce a polygonal mesh approximating the surface of the original scalar field.

+The problem now is to correctly visualize these meshes.
+We include a review of some computer graphics techniques to visualize meshes.
+Particularly, we focus on Phong’s lighting model and the techniques based on maps: such as texture mapping and bump mapping.

+We also explain the creation of implicit surfaces or blobby models, commonly used in graphics to do organic modeling.
+We review some of the basis functions used with this model.
+We present the generalized Kaiser-Bessel functions, also known as blobs.
+The goal in this work is to find a way of improving the visualization of the mesh from Artzy’s algorithm and make it comparable to the Marching cubes one, without modifying the mesh and using only lighting effects.

+The principal contribution of this work is an algorithm to find the implicit surface made by blobs that wraps up the mesh from Artyz’s algorithm.
+With this surface, we calculate normal vectors, that we then place on the vertexes of the mesh, and we use them for lighting.

+Finally, we report the results of two experiments made with this technique.
+First, we made experiments in datasets obtained by biomedical imagery machines.
+These results are visual proof that the proposed solution works.
+At last,  we made experiments on a scalar field known as phantoms and we compared the normal obtained by our method against the analytical normals of the phantoms.
+In the last section of this work we report the conclusions and propose some future lines of research.

 * [Permanent link](https://repositorio.unam.mx/contenidos/292221){:target="_blank" rel="noreferrer noopener"}

 * [Full text]({{ site.baseurl }}/static/pdf/tesis/tesisMaestria.pdf){:target="_blank" rel="noreferrer noopener"} in Spanish.